Cardiff has been named as the

 For music lovers, Cardiff has a thriving scene and is one of the best places to live in Wales and the UK.
 The Motorpoint Arena, Principality Stadium and St David's Hall host all the big-name tours, while medium sized venues like Tramshed and The Globe host a range of artists.

-Smaller independent venues like Clwb Ifor Bach, The Full Moon, Gwdihw and the Student's Union bars are home to more intimate music nights.
+Smaller independent venues like Clwb Ifor Bach and the Student's Union bars are home to more intimate music nights.
 The renowned Swn Festival takes place every October, promoting new music coming in and out of Wales.

 Adventures - In the city and beyond